asethura/WebCrawler/README.md

 # Java based Webcrawler
 This is a java code sample for a Web crawler.
 It starts with a seeder url passed as a query string to REST API end point.
 It crawls the starting url and collects all pages referred, subsequently crawls those pages, which keeps continuing until no more pages are there to crawl.
-At the end of crawling, it produces an output file with list of urls collected from crawling.
+At the end of crawling, it returns urls collected from crawling as a JSON api response.
 User can set optional parameters to control the number of pages crawled so that crawling does not go indefinitely.

 ## Getting started
 git clone https://github.com/asethura/WebCrawler.git